ranfysvalle02/prefect-ray-agent/README.md

 In today's fast-paced world, businesses are constantly seeking ways to streamline operations and increase efficiency.
 Agentic workflow automation, a paradigm that empowers agents to execute tasks autonomously, offers a promising solution.
 By combining the distributed computing framework Ray with the workflow orchestration platform PREFECT, we can create powerful and scalable systems that automate complex workflows.

-The code demonstrates how agentic workflow automation with Ray and Prefect can be implemented.
-Here's a breakdown of the key components:

-* **CustomAgent:** This class defines an agent that utilizes an LLM (Azure OpenAI in this case) to determine the appropriate workflow to execute based on the user input.
-* **txt_processing:** This is another Prefect task that uses a Tool class to process text input (uppercase conversion in this example).
-* **get_repo_info, get_contributors:** These are Prefect tasks that retrieve information from a GitHub repository.
-* **log_repo_info:** This is a Prefect flow that utilizes the previously mentioned tasks to retrieve and display information about a GitHub repository.

 This powerful combination offers several key advantages:

 * **Structured Data Integration:** Structured outputs ensure that data is formatted in a way that is easily understandable and usable by downstream systems.